ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---
 # Implementing the main components
-Once we have a good understanding of the project's general structure and packages, we can implement the main modules, classes and functions; this way, we have clarity of what goes where.
+Once we have a good understanding of the project's general structure and packages, we can implement the main modules, classes, and functions; this way, we have clarity of what goes where.

 There are multiple ways of approaching this step:
 - **Implementing classes and functions using placeholders:** Each class and function is followed by a temporary `pass` statement upon initial writing.
-When we need to write the class or function, we simply remove the temporary statement and write out code.
-This approach works better when we also add docstrings for each definition; it helps us remember and bring clarity in terms of what the definition is for.
+When we need to write the class or function, we simply remove the temporary statement and write our code.
+This approach works better when we add docstrings for each definition; it helps us remember and clarify what the definition is for.
-- **Implementing boilerplate code:** Boilerplate code are sections of code repeated in multiple places with little to no variation; if we declare a child class which inherits from a parent class, we would declare the class itself, include an `__init__(self)` method, and a call the parent class by including a `super().__init__(self)` method.
+- **Implementing boilerplate code:** Boilerplate code is code repeated in multiple places with little to no variation; if we declare a child class that inherits from a parent class, we would declare the class itself, including an `__init__(self)` method, and a call the parent class by including a `super().__init__(self)` method.
-- **Implementing pseudocode:** An artificial and informal language usually made up of simpler code and comments.
-It helps with clarity on what we intend to do with our classes and functions, but is not necessarily executable to the full extent.
+- **Implementing pseudocode:** An artificial and informal language usually comprised of simpler code and comments.
+It helps clarify what we intend to do with our classes and functions but is not necessarily executable to the full extent.
-- **Implementing skeletons:** Similar to pseudocode, skeleton programming consists of a simpler version of our intended code, though it differs in that it can actually be compiled without errors.
+- **Implementing skeletons:** Similar to pseudocode, skeleton programming consists of a simpler version of our intended code, though it differs in that it can be compiled without errors.

-For this example we'll stick with a combination of the first two approaches, and reason the code as we move forward.
+For this example, we'll combine the first two approaches and reason the code as we move forward.

 ## 1. Modules
 Each package will have multiple files inside, each one representing a module.
 For each module, we will follow the snake case format with single leading underscore practice `_module.py`, where each file representing a module will be signaled as an internal module; a single leading underscore in front of a variable, a function, or a method name means that these objects are used internally.
-This also means that, when importing modules using a wildcard `*`, these will not be imported.
+This also means that when importing modules using a wildcard `*`, these will not be imported.

 We will start by creating our modules inside each `src` package and defining boilerplate code inside them.
 Our definitions will not make much sense now, but will serve as our project's skeleton and will be explained later on: